Skip to main content

 Chambuko Amkeni embodies the work we’re doing at ReSea: empowering women in decision-making, including women and youth in managing marine resources, and supporting locally-led climate adaptation.
 This story proves that when communities are given the tools and space to lead, they can not only adapt to climate change but also forge lasting solutions to this global crisis.

-A quick shoutout to Sebastian, Daniela, Nathalie, Andreanne, Genevieve, Perpetua, Coline, Messy, Francisca, Wendy, Peter, Baha, Francis, Busolo and Nathan!
+A quick shoutout to Sebastian, Daniela, Nathalie, Andreanne, Genevieve, Coline, Perpetua, Coline, Messy, Francisca, Wendy, Peter, Baha, Francis, Busolo and Nathan!

 Watch Amkeni here - https://youtu.be/D0eJAdPVzNs?si=xZ_piYszmGgjILLR